Compelling Conversations: AI in the Military Domain

 Rafal Rohozinski is a CIGI senior fellow and a principal of the SecDev Group, where he leads its geopolitical digital risk practice.

-Aaron Shull is the managing director and general counsel at CIGI.
-He is a senior legal executive and is recognized as a leading expert on complex issues at the intersection of public policy, emerging technology, cybersecurity, privacy and data protection.
+Aaron Shull is research director of digitalization, security and democracy at the Centre for International Governance Innovation (CIGI).
+He is recognized as a leading expert on complex issues at the intersection of public policy, emerging technology, cybersecurity, privacy and data protection, and democratic resilience.